Abubacarr Tambadou

 Abubacarr Marie "Ba" Tambadou (born 12 December 1972) is a Gambian lawyer and politician who is currently the Registrar of the International Residual Mechanism for Criminal Tribunals, an international court founded by the United Nations Security Council.
 From 2017 to 2020, Tambadou served as Minister of Justice and Attorney General in Gambian President Adama Barrow's cabinet.

-Tambadouwas included in Time's 100 Most Influential People in 2020, in recognition of his leadership in prosecuting Myanmar for the Rohingya genocide.
+Tambadou was included in Time's 100 Most Influential People in 2020, in recognition of his leadership in prosecuting Myanmar for the Rohingya genocide.
+He was later nominated for a Nobel Peace Prize for the same reason in 2021.

 Early life and education

-Tambadou was born in 1972 the son of Alhaji Marie Tambadou.
+Tambadou was born in 1972, the son of Alhaji Marie Tambadou.
 He has 18 siblings and was raised in Banjul, the capital city of The Gambia.
 Tambadou attended Saint Augustine's High School from 1987 to 1992 and played football in his youth to a high standard, winning caps for the national team.
 In order to not disappoint his father, Tambadou abandoned sport to pursue academics, and was offered a place to study law at the University of Warwick in the United Kingdom.
 He attended Warwick from 1994 to 1997, and in 1999 he was called to the bar as a barrister at Lincoln's Inn.
 From 2001 to 2002, he completed a master's degree in international human rights law at the School of Oriental and African Studies (SOAS) in London.